vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods.rst

 Payment methods
 ===============

 To add a payment method, you first need to create it.
-Go to :menuselection:`Point of Sale --> Configuration --> Payment Methods --> New`, and set a name.
+Go to :menuselection:`Điểm bán hàng --> Configuration --> Payment Methods --> New`, and set a name.
 Check :guilabel:`Identify Customer` to allow this payment method *exclusively* for registered customers.